A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks

 \section{Abstract}

-During the past decade, Deep Neural Networks (DNNs) proved their value on a large variety of subjects.
-However despite their high value and public accessibility, the protection of the intellectual property of DNNs is still an issue and an emerging research field.
-Recent works have successfully extracted fully-connected DNNs using cryptanalytic methods in hard-label settings, proving that it was possible to copy a DNN with high fidelity, \textit{i.e.}, high similitude in the output predictions.
-However, the current cryptanalytic attacks cannot target complex, \textit{i.e.}, not fully connected, DNNs and are limited to special cases of neurons present in deep networks.
-In this work, we introduce a new end-to-end attack framework designed for model extraction of embedded DNNs with high fidelity.
-We describe a new black-box side-channel attack which splits the DNN in several linear parts for which we can perform cryptanalytic extraction and retrieve the weights in hard-label settings.
-With this method, we are able to adapt cryptanalytic extraction, for the first time, to non-fully connected DNNs, while maintaining a high fidelity.
-We validate our contributions by targeting several architectures implemented on a microcontroller unit, including a Multi-Layer Perceptron (MLP) of 1.7 million parameters and a shortened MobileNetv1.
-Our framework successfully extracts all of these DNNs with high fidelity (88.4\% for the MobileNetv1 and 93.2\% for the MLP).
-Furthermore, we use the stolen model to generate adversarial examples and achieve close to white-box performance on the victim's model (95.8\% and 96.7\% transfer rate).
+During the past decade, Deep Neural Networks (DNNs) have proven their value across a wide variety of applications; however, despite their importance, protecting their intellectual property remains an open issue.
+Recent work has successfully extracted DNNs using cryptanalytic methods in hard-label settings, showing that it is possible to copy a DNN with high fidelity, \textit{i.e.}, a high degree of similarity in \corr{correct/incorrect} output predictions which corresponds to the proportion of samples for which the extracted model produces the same prediction as the original model.
+However, these methods have only been demonstrated on Multi-Layer Perceptrons (MLPs) and are sensitive to non–fully connected layers and special-case neurons.
+To overcome these limitations, we base our contribution on a divide-and-conquer paradigm.
+We introduce a new black-box \corr{side-channel attack} that splits the targeted DNN into several linear components, for which cryptanalytic extraction can be performed.
+Building on this decomposition, we propose an end-to-end framework specifically designed for hard-label settings, not limited to fully connected layers, and robust to special-case neurons, while improving extraction fidelity.
+We validate our contribution by successfully extracting all architectures previously targeted in the literature, as well as several new architectures implemented on a microcontroller unit.
+These include an MLP with $1.7$ million parameters, nearly doubling the previous largest number of extracted weights, and a shortened MobileNetv1, which for the first time includes pooling layers and depthwise separable convolutions.
+Our framework successfully extracts all of these DNNs with high fidelity ($88.4\%$ for MobileNetv1 and $93.2\%$ for the MLP).
+Finally, we use the \corr{copied} model to generate adversarial examples and achieve near white-box performance on the victim model ($95.8\%$ and $96.7\%$ transfer rates).